angidelic/angidelic.github.io/Presentations and Dashboards/readme.txt

 Presentations and Dashboards

-The purpose behind this directory is to show my skill set in all three formats by showing a Side-by-side comparison of similar work.
+The purpose behind this directory is to show my skill set in all three formats by showing a side-by-side comparison of similar work.

 This directory contains:
 1. Two powerpoint presentations (as PDF’s) and their corresponding summaries.